Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 --------

 * Controls other Bricks and Bricklets
-* Executes your program directly
+* Executes your program directly on the Brick
 * Supports nearly all programming languages

 .. _red_brick_description: